 I love the textile art of Saskia Bunce Rath, Sarah Amazinia’s incredible wreaths, Caitlyn Clarke’s ceramics, Clare Logan’s oil paintings and one day I’d love to own one of Lisa Patterson’s mixed media sculptures.
 In terms of performance, I have immense respect for LA Mitchell’s song writing, Julia Harvie and Robyn Jordaan’s dance and choreographic work, and am a regular at Little Andromeda where pretty much everything cool in Christchurch theatre seems to be happening.

 What artwork/piece of music/performance has taken your breath away?

-The Louise Henderson retrospective at CAG was incredible.
+The recent Louise Henderson retrospective at CAG was incredible.
 I went so many times.
 Aretha Franklin’s version of Somewhere always reduces me to tears.
 The textile art of Bisa Butler literally took my breath away the first time I saw it, and continues to do so every time I look at her work.

 What do you wish you’d have known about creative work when you were younger?

 That my voice and perspective are completely unique and there’s a place and space for it in the world.